 Foods to Avoid While Wearing Braces

-Here’s a shortlist of what you can avoid eating for a few days after you get braces attached.
+Here’s a short list of what you can avoid eating for a few days after you get braces attached.
 Remember that this is only temporary and you’d get back to eating all your favorite foods in no time.

 - Hard foods – You might be better off sticking to soft foods that don’t require much of chewing.
 It’s best to avoid nuts, chewy meats, licorice, hard bread, and raw vegetables, at least for the first few days.

 - Whole chunks or slices – You may not be able to chew large pieces in one go as you did earlier.
 It’d help to cut up your food into small pieces.
-Also, prefer using back teeth for chewing purposes.
+Also, prefer using my back teeth for chewing purposes.

-- Chunky eats – Popcorn, chips, or even ice, as tempting it may sound, is a no-no for some time.
+- Chunky eats – Popcorn, chips, or even ice, as tempting as it may sound, is a no-no for some time.
 Consult your Glendale dentist on when it’d be best to resume these.